AlainParadis/designschool/_topics/day1-cg1.md

   #### First, Some Housekeeping

   - You must be on Zoom on time.
 I will not repeat instructions you may have missed if you come in late.
+  - Add a clear headshot as your avatar on Zoom.
+  - Turn on video.
+It's better for classroom morale all 'round.
   <!--   - The door will be locked once class starts.
 If you're late, wait for a break before coming in. -->
   - No phone use during class, unless on a break.
   - Want to provide anonymous feedback?
 Use this <a href="/administration/feedback.html" title="Submit anonymous feedback" target="_blank">anonymous feedback form</a>.
 The link is in the footer on every page of this site.